lvillard/koken_mapbox/README.md

 Show a map with mapbox with photo published in your Koken
 ============

-First, be aware that i am not a all a javascript developer, neither for koken.
+First, be aware that i am not at all a javascript developer, neither for koken.
 I am sure that the script can be corrected / optimized.
 Do not hesitate if you have suggestions !

 ## How to install it :